-- 1. Even with the public affairs mission further incorporated into General Education, the University will need to continue to find fresh ways in which to incorporate the mission into the curriculum at all levels, as well as all aspects of campus life. - 2.
-While much progress has been made on diversity, with exemplary increases in the student body, the University will need to continue to explore opportunities to achieve more diversity in its workforce.
+- 1. Although the public affairs mission is deeply incorporated into General Education, the University will continue to find fresh ways in which to incorporate the mission into the curriculum at all levels, as well as all aspects of campus life. - 2.
+While progress has been made on diversity goals, the University continues to strive for excellence.
+A recently completed climate study that involved the campus and external community will lead to new specific goals in the next strategic plan.